chopdicemince/chopdicemince.github.io/_posts/2018-07-11-free-software-and-the-gnu-project-and-richard-m-stallman.md

 # What is the GNU Project?

-"GNU" is a humorous recursive acronym which stands for "GNU's Not Unix!"
-"GNU" is pronounced somwhat like "canoe" or "renew"---the "G" is not silent.
+"GNU" is a humorous recursive acronym which stands for "GNU's Not Unix" "GNU" is pronounced somwhat like "canoe" or "renew"---the "G" is not silent.

+The GNU Project is a project, started in 1984, to create an operating system which contained only free software.
+(Note: Unix is not free software).

+# Who is Richard M. Stallman?

+[Richard M. Stallman](https://www.stallman.org/) started the GNU Project.

+In addition, Stallman started writing two famous GNU programs: the text editor [GNU Emacs](https://www.gnu.org/software/emacs/), and GCC, the [GNU Compiler Collection](https://gcc.gnu.org/), which compiles C, C++, Objective-C, Fortran, Ada, and Go.